skalou/Ext-Seat-Dummy/GameData/Ext-Seat-Dummy/ReadMe.txt

 Installation:

-- Be sure to have Module Manager installed ( not included in this dowload)
+- Be sure to have Module Manager installed (not included in this download)

 - Copy/paste the folder "Ext-Seat-Dummy" in your "Kerbal Space Program/GameData" directory.